Title: Variable selection in proportional hazards cure model with time-varying covariates, application to US bank failures

 Cedric Heuchenne - University of Liege (Belgium)

-Abstract: From a survival analysis perspective, bank failure data are often characterised by small default rates and heavy censoring.
+Abstract: From a survival analysis perspective, bank failures data exhibit heavy censoring rates, but defaults are rare events.
 This empirical evidence can be explained by the existence of a subpopulation of banks likely immune from bankruptcy.
 In this regard, we use a mixture cure model to separate the factors with an influence on the susceptibility to default from the ones affecting the survival time of susceptible banks.
-We extend a semi-parametric proportional hazards cure model to time-varying covariates and we propose a penalized-likelihood variable selection technique.
+We extend a semi-parametric proportional hazards cure model to time-varying covariates and we propose a variable selection technique based on its penalized likelihood.
 By means of a simulation study, we show how this technique performs reasonably well.
 Finally, we illustrate an application to commercial bank failures in the United States over the period 2006-2016.